tadaszelvys/server-library/doc/component/scope.md

 ## No Scope Policy

-If the policy is not defined, nothing will append.
+If the policy is not defined, the scope parameter (if passed as an argument) is not changed.
 This is the default behaviour.

 ```php
 use OAuth2\Scope\ScopeManager;